 Nothing infuriates me more than stale coffee.
-It's not only the fact that it doesn't taste as good as it should, but even more so, the fact that those poor beans used to be fresh, happy and delicious, now they are bitter, sad and flavourless.
-Why? – Because you've wasted
+It's not only the fact that it doesn't taste as good as it should but, even more so, that those poor beans used to be fresh, happy and delicious.
+Now, they are bitter, sad and flavourless.
+Why? – Because you've wasted them.

 How To Store Ground Coffee

-There is a lot more to great coffee than one might think, each element and every stage of the ‘coffee-bean lifecycle', if you will, is as important as the last.
-From the cultivation and roasting of the bean through to the proper brewing and serving techniques, one of the lesser talked about and arguably most important factors would be storage.
-Proper storing techniques will ensure that you get to enjoy your cup of coffee as it was intended by the hardworking farmers who sowed the sacred lands on which our favourite beans were grown.
+There is much more to great coffee than one might think; each element and every stage of the ‘coffee-bean lifecycle', if you will, is as important as the last.
+From the cultivation and roasting of the bean to the proper brewing and serving techniques, one of the lesser talked about and arguably most important factors would be storage.
+Proper storing techniques will ensure that you enjoy your cup of coffee as intended by the hardworking farmers who sowed the sacred lands on which our favourite beans were grown.
 Here is my guide on how to store ground coffee.

 Considerations When Storing Coffee

-There are four main factors that play a part in the degradation of coffee beans, light, air, temperature and humidity.
+Four main factors play a part in the degradation of coffee beans: light, air, temperature and humidity.
 Balancing these four factors is key to preserving the natural oils that make up our favourite beans.

-I am not going to pretend that I understand the exact science nor am I going to try and explain the underlying science.
-I will merely give to you the most essential facts in a way that I understand them.
+I will not pretend that I understand the exact science or try to explain the underlying science.
+I will merely give you the most essential facts in a way that I understand them.
 Here goes.

-Almost all living organisms are dependent on ultraviolet (UV) light, while this is a fact the opposite is also true, UV light also accelerates decay.
-The enzymes, proteins and fats that constitute the structure of our beloved coffee beans are very susceptible to these harmful UV rays, therefore it is important to store our coffee away from light.
-I would recommend using an opaque container stored away in a closed cupboard to ensure that you do not expose your coffee grounds to unnecessary light.
+Almost all living organisms are dependent on ultraviolet (UV) light.
+While this is a fact, the opposite is true: UV light accelerates decay.
+The enzymes, proteins and fats that constitute the structure of our beloved coffee beans are very susceptible to these harmful UV rays.
+Therefore, it is important to store our coffee away from light.
+I recommend using an opaque container stored away in a closed cupboard to ensure you do not expose your coffee grounds to unnecessary light.

-Oxygen is known to age coffee, the more oxygen it is exposed to the faster it will age and ultimately reach a stale state.
-A ground up bean exposes a larger total surface area to the environment; therefore, it is very important to store your ground coffee in airtight containers.
-Appropriate sizing may also help, try to find a sealable container that will be able to hold all the coffee without too much wasted space.
+Oxygen is known to age coffee.
+The more oxygen it is exposed to, the faster it ages and ultimately reaches a stale state.
+A ground-up bean exposes a larger total surface area to the environment; therefore, storing your ground coffee in airtight containers is very important.
+Appropriate sizing may also help; try to find a sealable container to hold all the coffee without too much-wasted space.
 Adding an extra layer of protection by sealing the container in a zip lock bag may also be a smart move.

-Humidity is the concentration of water vapour in the air or in other words, moisture.
+Humidity is the water vapour concentration in the air or, in other words, moisture.
 High humidity may result in a mouldy and sometimes fermented flavour.
-Too low humidity will result in dried out beans, however this is not really a major concern unless you are storing industrial amounts of coffee.
-Make sure to not place your container in a cupboard where it may be exposed to excess moisture, such as above the kettle or stove.
+Too low humidity will result in dried-out beans; however, this is not a major concern unless you store industrial amounts of coffee.
+Ensure not to place your container in a cupboard where it may be exposed to excess moisture, such as above the kettle or stove.

 Ground Coffee FAQ